-If our existing stockholders, particularly our directors and executive officers and the venture capital funds affiliated with our current and former directors, sell substantial amounts of our common stock in the public market, or are perceived by the public market as intending to sell substantial amounts of our common stock, the trading price of our common stock could decline below the initial public offering price.
-As of March 20, 2015, we have 13,220,012 outstanding shares of common stock.
-Of these shares, only 6,374,091 shares of common stock sold in our initial public offering and registered shares issued pursuant to our equity plans are freely tradable in the public market, subject to any applicable lock-up agreements or Rule 144 transfer restrictions applicable to affiliates.
-Our officers, directors and holders of substantially all of our equity securities have entered into contractual lock-up agreements with the underwriters pursuant to which they have agreed, subject to certain exceptions, not to sell or otherwise transfer any of their common stock or securities convertible into or exchangeable for shares of common stock until June 1, 2015.
-However, we and the lead underwriter in our initial public offering may permit these holders to sell shares prior to the expiration of the lock-up agreements with the underwriters.
+If our existing stockholders, particularly our directors and executive officers and the venture capital funds affiliated with our current and former directors, sell substantial amounts of our common stock in the public market, or are perceived by the public market as intending to sell substantial amounts of our common stock, the trading price of our common stock could decline.
+As of March 10, 2016, we have 13,274,407 outstanding shares of common stock, 1,878,085 of which are beneficially owned by directors, executive officers and other affiliates and will be subject to volume and other limitations under Rule 144 under the Securities Act.